thiagorlopes/keep/README.md

 <img width="1287" alt="image" src="https://github.com/user-attachments/assets/a1690a6e-cc6f-49f6-89ea-00526e46c0b3" />

 This mapping strategy successfully replicates the entire Google Sheet logic in a robust and maintainable code-driven system, fulfilling the core requirements of the case study.

-## Analyst Workflows

-### Step 1: Running the Analysis Pipeline
-The pipeline can be run from the main **[Analyst UI](http://localhost:8501)**.

-#### Option A: Manual CSV Upload
-1.  **Get Statement Files:** Download sample statements from the **[Mock API Interface](http://localhost:5000)**.
-2.  **Upload and Run:** On the Analyst UI, upload the CSV files and click **"Run Analysis"**.

-#### Option B: Automated API Run
-1. Navigate to the **[Automated API Run](http://localhost:8501/Automated_API_Run)** page.
-2. Enter a customer's email and click **"Ingest from Mock API and Run Analysis"**.

-### Step 2: Exploring the Results
-After a pipeline run, the final table of credit metrics (`fct_credit_metrics_by_customer`) is displayed.

-For deeper, ad-hoc analysis, you can query the data directly using the **[JupyterLab environment](http://localhost:8888)**.
-The notebook at `analytics/analytics_development.ipynb` provides example queries.

-## Project Structure
-The project is organized into the following main directories:
-- `app/`: Contains the Streamlit front-end application for the Analyst UI.
-- `api_mock/`: A Flask application that mocks the Flinks API for fetching bank statements.
-- `pipelines/`: Python scripts for the data ingestion and transformation pipelines (Bronze/Silver layers).
-- `analytics/`: The dbt project where all the business logic and financial metrics are defined and calculated.
-- `data_lake/`: A local Delta Lake store for the raw and transformed data.
-- `docs/`: Project documentation.

-## Taktile Integration
-The final step of the analysis is to send the metrics calculated by dbt to the Taktile decisioning engine.

-The Analyst UI is configured to send the `fct_credit_metrics_by_customer` table to the Taktile API.
-Taktile then executes the complete underwriting logic and returns the final credit limit and a detailed breakdown of the risk assessment, which is then displayed in the UI.

-This architecture correctly replicates the Google Sheet logic in a robust, code-driven system, where dbt handles data transformation and Taktile handles the underwriting rules.